bliss-doctest/doctest/src/site/markdown/Contributing.md

 * Make sure your commit messages are informative.
 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken. `mvn test`
+* Add your contribution information
+  * Add your name and email to the contributors section in the pom.xml
+  * If you added new files make sure you added your name to it with the author tag `@author`
   * If you added new files make sure you added a license of your choice to that file.

 ## Submitting Changes